Texmo100/Texmo100/README.md

 - 👋 Hi, I’m @Texmo100 and i'm a software engineer jr.

-- 👀 I’m interested in work in software development industry and create awesome, powerful and beautiful Apps
+- 👀 I’m interested to work in software development industry and create awesome, powerful and beautiful Apps

 - 🌱 I’m currently learning all related to web development and trying to improve my coding skills constantly.

-- 💞️ I’m looking to collaborate on a development team or organization wich really cares to create unique and super useful software tools.
+- 💞️ I’m looking to collaborate on a development team or organization who really cares to create unique and super useful software tools.

 - 📫 Contact info:
       - Email: ir.isaac1000@gmail.com